 Is the practice currently being implemented with high fidelity?
-Does your team have the internal capacity to move this practice to Does your team require training or technical assistance about how , high fidelity? to implement this practice at high fidelity?
+Are you aware of a written policy about this practice?
+Do your program staff have capacity to implement this practice at high fidelity?
+Do your program staff require training or technical assistance about this practice